w3c/wai-tutorials/source/page-structure/content.html.erb.md

 ## Figures

-Figures are an addition to HTML5 that allows to add captions to lists, images, tables, and other content that is related to the main text but should be only referenced from there.
-For example an annual report could reference to table T3, which contains the sales volumes of a product.
+Figures are an addition to HTML5 that allows captions to be associated with lists, images, tables, and other content.
+For example an annual report could reference to a table, which contains the sales volumes of a product.
 It allows users to dive deeper in the data or to skip it.
 The related content is wrapped in a `<figure>` element, a `<figcaption>` element is added that has the description of the content.

 At the time of writing, WAI-ARIA attributes `role="group"` and `aria-labelledby` are used to provide the information to assistive technologies in a consistent way.